Deborah Rudibaugh

 Given the information that had been provided to law enforcement that Jake had simply taken a trip, it made no sense that David would be using Jake's vehicles.

-Nobody got to get near the sportster and that was kind of like his baby and his prized possession.
+And that was kind of like his baby in his prized possession.

-He wouldn't even let me touch that bike so I can't imagine the person that he gets a little, doesn't get along with would be allowed to ride it and take pictures with it.
+He wouldn't even let me touch that bike, so I can't imagine the person that he gets a little, doesn't get along with, would be allowed to ride it and take pictures with it.

 Friends say that Jake and David's relationship only got worse when Stephanie and David moved back to Gunnison in 2012.

-Deb was going to leave that ranch to her grandson, so she wanted to hang on to it at all costs, and that's what drew Stephanie to move back onto the ranch, I believe.
+Deb was going to leave that ranch to her grandson, so she wanted to hang on to it at all costs.
+And that's what drew Stephanie to move back onto the ranch, I believe.

-There was always a lot of tension between Dave maybe not doing his share of the work or Dave not feeling it, that Jake was doing his share of the work.
+There was always a lot of tension between Dave maybe not doing his share of the work or Dave not feeling it.
+That Jake was doing his share of the work.

 I know they were continually arguing about things on the ranch.
+Dave was trying to

-just take control and do whatever he wanted, and Jake was supposed to, you know, be in charge of it.
+just take control and do whatever he wanted.
+And Jake was supposed to, you know, be in charge of it.

 According to friends, the feud finally came to a head in the winter of 2012.

-Jacob Millison was plowing the snow on the ranch and had somehow blocked in David's vehicle and an argument between the two of them started.
+Jacob Millison was plowing the snow on the ranch and had somehow blocked in David's vehicle, and an argument between the two of them started.

 Jacob describes the incident at that point as it got heated that David Jackson brandished a firearm to him in a threatening manner.

+Jake walked away from the altercation, but did file a restraining order on David.
 Jake had told his friends, if anything ever happens to me, look at my brother-in-law.

 Jake definitely thought he was in danger.
+It tells you that he was concerned.

-For Jacob to make the statement, if anything happens to me, it was David.
+For Jacob to make the statement, if anything happens to me,

+it was David.
 That's a very powerful statement.

 But at that point, we had no evidence to point directly at David.